thomsmed/cheat-sheet-linux/tls.md

 openssl req -new -sha256 -key thomsmed.ca.key -out thomsmed.ca.csr
 ```

-> Note: This is the interactively way of generating a CSR, which is fine when generating the root CA Certificate.
+> Note: This is the interactive way of generating a CSR, which is fine when generating the root CA Certificate.

 **2: Generate a certificate using the CSR**